Riya050302/Lab1-Counterfork/task1/readme.md

 The reason why Verilator is so fast is fundamentally because it translates Verilog/System Verilog into C++ (or System C) code.
 Then it uses standard, highly efficient C++ compiler to produce natively executable “model” or program of the design (known as Device-Under-Test or DUT).

 **Vbuddy** - was created to provide a bridge between the Verilator simulator and actual physical electronics such as microphone signal and 7-segment displays.

+**RTL** For this module, you will learn a particular level of  abstraction of the processor hardware known as Register Transfer Level (RTL).
+In RTL specifications, all combinational logic are sandwiched between registers controlled by one or more clock signal.

+**HDL** Hardware description langauge, spefics logic functions and programmes based around hardware.

 ## The Objectives of the task is to: